-In the past 12 months, AWI's revenue, which is largely dependent on wool levy income, has taken a hit.
+In the past two years, AWI's revenue, which is largely dependent on wool levy income, has taken a hit.
 This is due to a combination of three things.
-Firstly, the reduction in the rate of wool levy from 2% to 11⁄2%, which came into effect on 1 July last year.
+Firstly, the reduction in the rate of wool levy from 2% to 11⁄2%, which came into effect on 1 July 2019.
 Secondly, the fall in Australia's wool production caused by the drought and low sheep numbers.
-Thirdly, the fall in the EMI, which is now about 50-60% of the record prices we had two years ago.
+Thirdly, the fall in the EMI, although prices have recently somewhat recovered.

 AWI operates in a lean, efficient and transparent manner, but just like any business with a reduced income, we have had to make cutbacks in staffing and projects.
-While we have had healthy reserves, some of which we are using, the reality is that with a reduced revenue we can't provide the level of R&D and marketing that we had done in previous years.
-Nevertheless, rest assured that we are making sure that what we do is done for the maximum benefit of Australian woolgrowers.
+While we have had healthy reserves, some of which we are using, the reality is that with a reduced revenue we can't provide the level of R&D and marketing that we were undertaking two years ago.